SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Dissecting_the_arrays.md

  WithoutCheck | 442.7 us |  9.371 us |  8.765 us |
 ```

 Don't be confused with "almost 2x" performance difference.
-Even for the worst case, it takes less then a millisecond to assign 100K elements.
+Even for the worst case, it takes less than a millisecond to assign 100K elements.
 The performance is extremely good.
 But the difference could be noticeable in the real world.

 Many performance critical .NET applications are using object pools.
-The pool allows to reuse a managed instance without creating a new one each time.
+The pool allows reusing a managed instance without creating a new one each time.
 This approach reduces the memory pressure and could have a very reasonable impact on the application performance.

 Object pool can be implemented based on a concurrent data structure like [`ConcurrentQueue`](http://referencesource.microsoft.com/#mscorlib/system/Collections/Concurrent/ConcurrentQueue.cs,18bcbcbdddbcfdcb) or based on a simple array.
-Here is an snippet from the [object pool implementation](http://source.roslyn.io/#Microsoft.CodeAnalysis/ObjectPool%25601.cs,40) in the Roslyn codebase:
+Here is a snippet from the [object pool implementation](http://source.roslyn.io/#Microsoft.CodeAnalysis/ObjectPool%25601.cs,40) in the Roslyn codebase:

 ```csharp
 internal class ObjectPool<T> where T : class